top of page

 • You may also obtain a ballot request form from the drop box located in the front of the Huron County Administration Building (180 Milan Ave., Norwalk)

-• The Board of Elections will begin mailing absentee ballots out on October 7, the first day of early voting.
+• The Board of Elections will begin mailing absentee ballots out on April 7, the first day of early voting.

-• Nov.
-4 (Election Day: Absentee ballots, returned in person or via a method other than U.S. Mail, must be received by the boards of elections by close of polls (7:30 p.m.)
+• May 5 (Election Day): Absentee ballots, returned in person or via a method other than U.S. Mail, must be received by the boards of elections by close of polls (7:30 p.m.)

 • To check the status of your ballot, CLICK HERE.